-- DFW: Incidental Take Permit for California Endangered Species Act (CESA) consultation for potential effects on state-listed species; Lake or Streambed Alteration Agreement, in accordance with California Fish and Game Code Section 1600 et. seq., for alteration of the bed, bank and/or channel of streams in the Project area. - SWRCB: National Pollutant Discharge Elimination System (NPDES) Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Construction General Permit) for land disturbance greater than 1-acre during construction. - RWQCB: Water Quality Certification (WQC) in accordance with Section 401 of the Clean Water Act (CWA) and Waste Discharge Requirements.
+• DFW: Incidental Take Permit for California Endangered Species Act (CESA) consultation for potential effects on state-listed species; Lake or Streambed Alteration Agreement, in

+- SWRCB: National Pollutant Discharge Elimination System (NPDES) Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Construction General Permit) for land disturbance greater than 1-acre during construction. - RWQCB: Water Quality Certification (WQC) in accordance with Section 401 of the Clean Water Act (CWA) and Waste Discharge Requirements.

 In addition, local permits would be required from Contra Costa Water District CCWD and the Reclamation Districts for levee encroachment/construction.
-CCFCWCD will also issue permits for work in Marsh Creek channel.
+An encroachment permit from CCFCWCD will be required for work in the Marsh Creek channel or work that affects the Marsh Creek levee (unless property transfer to DWR has occurred).